aridjayarecipes/cutesrecipes.web.app/content/post/1795-simple-way-to-prepare-ultimate-carrot-and-tofu-stir-fryninjin-shirishiri.md

 1. Prepare 1 little black pepper

 Carrot and tofu stir-fry（Ninjin-Shirishiri) step by step.
 Put oil in a frying pan and heat, add carrot and salt.
 Ninjin Shirishiri is basically carrot, tuna and egg stir-fry dish from Okinawa prefecture in Japan.
-This dish is pretty simple and very nutritious. &#34;Ninjin-Shirishiri&#34; is a local dish of Okinawa Prefecture in Japan.
+This dish is pretty simple and very nutritious.
+"Ninjin-Shirishiri" is a local dish of Okinawa Prefecture in Japan.

 <!--inarticleads2-->